Vonng/pigsty/docs/v-pgsql.md

 ### `pg_dbsu`

-PG OS superuser, type: `string`, level: C, default value: `"postgres"`, not recommended to modify.
+PG OS dbsu, type: `string`, level: C, default value: `"postgres"`, not recommended to modify.

 When installing Greenplum / MatrixDB, modify this parameter to the corresponding recommended value: `gpadmin|mxadmin`.

 ### `pg_dbsu_uid`

-Superuser UID, type: `int`, level: C, default value: `26`.
+dbsu UID, type: `int`, level: C, default value: `26`.

-UID of the OS user (superuser) used by the database by default. default value is `26`, consistent with the official RPM package configuration of PostgreSQL under CentOS, no modification is recommended.
+UID of the dbsu is used by the database by default. the default value is `26`, consistent with the official RPM pkg-config of PG under CentOS, no modification is recommended.

 ### `pg_dbsu_sudo`

-Sudo privileges for superuser, type: `enum`, level: C, default value: `"limit"`.
+Sudo priv mode for dbsu, type: `enum`, level: C, default value: `"limit"`.

-* `none`：No sudo privileges
+* `none`： No Sudo priv
-* `limit`：Limited sudo privileges to execute systemctl commands for database related components, default.
+* `limit`： Limited sudo privy to execute systemctl commands for database-related components, default.
-* `all`：Full `sudo` privileges, password required.
+* `all`： Full `sudo` priv, password required.
-* `nopass`：Full `sudo` access without password (not recommended).
+* `nopass`： Full `sudo` access without a password (not recommended).

-The database superuser [`pg_dbsu`](#pg_dbsu) has restricted `sudo` privileges by default: `limit`.
+The database superuser [`pg_dbsu`](#pg_dbsu) has restricted `sudo` priv by default: `limit`.

 ### `pg_dbsu_home`

-Root directory of database superuser [`pg_dbsu`](#pg_dbsu), type: `path`, level: C, default value: `"/var/lib/pgsql"`.
+Home dir of dbsu [`pg_dbsu`](#pg_dbsu), type: `path`, level: C, default value: `"/var/lib/pgsql"`.

 ### `pg_dbsu_ssh_exchange`

-Whether to exchange the SSH public-private key of superuser [`pg_dbsu`](#pg_dbsu) between executing machines.
+Exchange the SSH key of dbsu [`pg_dbsu`](#pg_dbsu) between executing machines.
 Type: `bool`, Level: C, Default: `true`.

 ### `pg_version`

-Installed database major version, type: `int`, level: C, default value: `14`.
+Installed major PG version, type: `int`, level: C, default value: `14`.

-The current instance's installed PostgreSQL major version number, default is 14, supported as low as 10.
+The current instance's installed major PG version number, default is 14, supported as low as 10.

-Note that PostgreSQL physical stream replication cannot span major versions, please configure this variable at the global/cluster level to ensure that all instances within the entire cluster have the same major version number.
+Note that PostgreSQL physical stream replication cannot span major versions, please configure this variable at the global/cluster level to ensure that all ins within the entire cluster have the same major version number.

 ### `pgdg_repo`

-Whether to add the official PG source? , type: `bool`, level: C, default value: `false`.
+Add the official PG repo? , type: `bool`, level: C, default value: `false`.

-Use this option to download and install PostgreSQL-related packages directly from official Internet sources without local sources.
+Use this option to download and install PostgreSQL-related pkgs directly from official Internet repos without local repos.

 ### `pg_add_repo`

-Whether to add PG-related upstream sources? , type: `bool`, level: C, default value: `false`
+Add PG-related upstream repos? , type: `bool`, level: C, default value: `false`

-If used, the official source of PGDG will be added before installing PostgreSQL.
+If used, the official PGDG repo will be added before installing PostgreSQL.

 ### `pg_bin_dir`

-PG binary directory, type: `path`, level: C, default value: `"/usr/pgsql/bin"`.
+PG binary dir, type: `path`, level: C, default value: `"/usr/pgsql/bin"`.

-The default value is a softlink created manually during the installation process, pointing to the specific Postgres version directory installed.
+The default value is a softlink created manually during the installation process, pointing to the specific Postgres version dir installed.

 For example `/usr/pgsql -> /usr/pgsql-14`.
 For more details, please see  [FHS](r-fhs.md).